If you’ve been watching the top fantasy series, “Game of

 midget.
 Individual characters like the

-hulking lesbian warrior Brienne of Tarth and the versatile “The Hound” startle.
+hulking warrior Brienne of Tarth and the versatile “The Hound” startle.
 The Starks are the house of the most

 character, and the least crooked.
 Robb